Dynamical Methods for Target Control of Biological Networks: Discussion

-\acknowledgements { This project was partially supported by the Army Research Office under contract number W911NF-21-1-0194 and by the Air Force Office of Scientific Research under award number FA9550-21-1-0446.
+\acknowledgements { The authors thank L.M.
+Rocha for comments and suggestions on the paper.
+This project was partially supported by the Army Research Office under contract number W911NF-21-1-0194 and by the Air Force Office of Scientific Research under award number FA9550-21-1-0446.
 The funders had no role in study design, data collection and analysis, the decision to publish, or any opinions, findings, and conclusions or recommendations expressed in the manuscript.}